trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 [entropically damped artificial compressibility for SPH](@ref edac).
 This page lists models and techniques that apply to both of these methods.

-!!! note
-    The formulas on this page follow the force notation commonly used in the SPH literature.
-    TrixiParticles.jl usually evaluates the corresponding acceleration contributions internally.
-    Whenever the implemented discretization differs from the literature formula, both forms are stated explicitly.

 ## [Viscosity](@id viscosity_sph)

 Viscosity is a critical physical property governing momentum diffusion within a fluid.